 |Governance Questions for UPSC Mains||Social Justice Questions for UPSC Mains|

 After going through the previous year questions, candidates must start practising UPSC Mains Answer Writing for 2021-22.
 The questions are designed keeping in mind the need and trend of GS papers.
 Visit the link now and submit your answers today!!

 Schedules of Indian Constitution & Articles

-Aspirants should know about the Constitutional Articles related with the Schedules of Indian Constitution.
+Aspirants should know about the Constitutional Articles related to the Schedules of the Indian Constitution.
 It will give them clarity of concepts and help them understand the chronology of important articles.